Department of Housing:

 Number of Households Benefiting Directly from County-Administered Loans and Grants for Home Purchase, Repair, or Rehabilitation

 HCD provides financial assistance to create and preserve housing for low-income residents, public facilities, and related services.
-In order to maximize timely utilization of available Community Development Block Grant funds on community-serving programs and projects, HCD maintains unspent funds below the 50% maximum of prior year's entitlement grants permitted by HUD's expenditure deadlines.
+In order to maximize timely utilization of available Community Development Block Grant funds on community-serving programs and projects, HCD maintains unspent funds below the 50 percent maximum of prior year's entitlement grants permitted by HUD's expenditure deadlines.
+This past fiscal year HCD was about $52,000 above the maximum, but explanations provided to HUD enabled the County to keep all entitlement allocations.

-So far in FY 2017-18, excellent progress was made toward meeting and exceeding the target number of county funded housing units developed and occupied.
+So far in FY 2017-18, excellent progress was made toward meeting and exceeding the target number of County- funded housing units developed and occupied.
 There are two affordable housing projects currently under development, Colma Veterans Apartments and Rotary Miller Sr. Apartments in South San Francisco with a total of 157 new units.
-One project was completed early in the fiscal year, Serenity Sr. Apartment (formally known as University Ave.
+The Waverly Place project with 16 units was begun and completed and is now fully leased.
+Another project was completed early in the fiscal year, Serenity Sr. Apartment (formally known as University Ave.
 Sr. Housing) with 41 new units.
 In FY 2016-17, five projects were completed providing 240 new housing units, including: Alma Point (Foster City), Sweeney Lane (Daly City), St. Leo’s (North Fair Oaks), Sequoia Belle Haven (Menlo Park), and Family Crossroads (rehab, Daly City).

 HCD lends money on a long-term basis for affordable housing development.
 Due to the scarcity of funding, HCD looks to create the maximum number of units possible for every local (County) dollar invested.
 Twenty new units per $1 million invested creates housing for a maximum of $50,000 per unit of local investment.

-HCD continues to support housing improvements for both ownership and rental units that incorporate universal housing design principles benefitting disabled persons, and minor home repair programs that provide retrofits to enhance accessibility.
+HCD continues to support housing improvements for both ownership and rental units that incorporate universal housing design principles benefiting disabled persons, and minor home repair programs that provide retrofits to enhance accessibility.

 HCD continues to work with Supervisor Horsley’s staff in the implementation of an Agricultural Workforce Housing Program funded with Measure K. The program identifies opportunities to rehabilitate or create housing for agricultural workers.
 The program included a needs assessment and best practices review (completed in the last couple of years), along with housing development and rehabilitation activities.
-Through the first half of FY 2017-18 four units were under construction.
-An additional 4 units were in the application process.
+Through FY 2017-18 two units were completed and two units were under construction.
+An additional four units were in the application process.

 HCD continues to provide technical assistance to countywide housing initiatives: